sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/02_classification.md

 # Classification with Random Forest in SEPAL

+> *A video-tutorial is available in [this YouTube video](https://www.youtube.com/watch?v=HBlYrwmq5ak)*.

 # Classification

 With this recipe, we can build supervised classifications of any mosaic image.
-It is built on top of the most advanced tools available on Google Earth Engine (GEE) – including the classifier RandomForest – allowing users to create an easy-to-use user interface to:
+It is built on top of the most advanced tools available on Google Earth Engine (GEE) – including the RandomForest classifier – allowing users to create an easy-to-use user interface to:

 - select an image to classify
 - define the class table